Amar-Sri-MS/FunTools/enrollment_tools/Signing Server.md

 ## POST

-The post request is used to sign a single digest with the development keys.
+The post request is used to sign a single digest with the development or production keys.

-### Hash signing (development builds only)
+### Hash signing

 #### Arguments: